This article is based on original content by Victoria Thomas.

 THE OVERLOOK FILM CLUB: £4 suggested donation

-Spitalfield boozer The Water Poet welcomes The Overlook Film Club for a monthly film screening in the Cellar Bar.
-The night focusses on cinema's best kept secrets, so it's a great chance to catch cinematic gold you might have missed.
+Spitalfields boozer The Water Poet welcomes The Overlook Film Club for a monthly film screening in the Cellar Bar.
+The night focuses on cinema's best kept secrets, so it's a great chance to catch cinematic gold you might have missed.
 It's pay-what-you-can entry.
-Check The Water Poet events calendar for listings.
+It's currently on hiatus but promises "exciting news" soon.

 The Overlook Film Club, The Water Poet, 9-11 Folgate Street, Spitalfields, E1 6BX